-Minneapolis particularly ranks and scores well on three categories: Getting electricity, Employing workers and Resolving insolvency.
-More work is needed to reduce the burden on businesses when it comes to starting business, paying taxes, and registering for property.
+Minneapolis particularly ranks and scores well on getting electricity, employing workers, and resolving insolvency.
+However, the city needs to work on reducing the burden on businesses when it comes to starting a business, paying taxes, and registering property.

 |Minneapolis Individual Category Score|